 Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
 The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, 35 miles of carriage roads and 50 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.

 Visitors can also enjoy hiking, biking, swimming, picnicking, scuba-diving, rock-climbing, bouldering, boating and marveling at the scenery.
 Horseback riding and cross-country ski trails are available as well.
 Technical Rock Climbing permitted.

 For more information and to register for programs, please call the Park Preserve Office at 845-255-0752.
-The Park Preserve opens daily at 9:00AM and closing times vary throughout the year.
-The fee for parking at Minnewaska is $8 per car.
+The Park Preserve opens daily at 9:00 AM and closing times vary throughout the year.
+The fee for parking at Minnewaska is $10 per car.
 There are no additional fees for public programs, unless noted otherwise.
-Minnewaska State Park Preserve consists of approximately 21,000 acres of wild and scenic land located on Route 44/55, five miles west of the intersection with Route 299 in Gardiner, New York.
+Minnewaska State Park Preserve consists of more than 23,000 acres of wild and scenic land located on Route 44/55, five miles west of the intersection with Route 299 in Gardiner, New York.